Seven Seas

-The World Ocean is also collectively known as just "the sea".
+The World Ocean is also known as just "the sea", the expanse emanating from any marginal sea.
 The International Hydrographic Organization lists over 23 distinct bodies of water called seas.

+The modern practice of debating which bodies of water are the seven seas is separate from the etymology of the term.
+Plausible etymologies are discussed below including the Po river delta in the north Adriatic sea.
+The phrase’s association with the world oceans in the late 19th century is characterized by Rudyard Kipling’s 1896 book The Seven Seas.

 Arabs

 The Arabs and their near neighbours considered the Seven Seas (البحار السبعة) to be the seas that they encountered in their voyages to The East.
 They were trading routes in ancient times and since the time of Muhammad, they are the places where Islam spread and is widely practised.

 In the 9th century AD, author Ya'qubi wrote:

 Whoever wants to go to China must cross seven seas, each one with its own color and wind and fish and breeze, completely unlike the sea that lies beside it.
 The first of them is the Sea of Fars, which men sail setting out from Siraf.
 It ends at Ra’s al-Jumha; it is a strait where pearls are fished.
 The second sea begins at Ra’s al-Jumha and is called Larwi.
 It is a big sea, and in it is the Island of Waqwaq and others that belong to the Zanj.
 These islands have kings.
 One can only sail this sea by the stars.
 It contains huge fish, and in it are many wonders and things that pass description.
 The third sea is called Harkand, and in it lies the Island of Sarandib, in which are precious stones and rubies.
 Here are islands with kings, but there is one king over them.
 In the islands of this sea grow bamboo and rattan.
 The fourth sea is called Kalah and is shallow and filled with huge serpents.
 Sometimes they ride the wind and smash ships.
 Here are islands where the camphor tree grows.
 The fifth sea is called Salahit and is very large and filled with wonders.
 The sixth sea is called Kardanj; it is very rainy.
 The seventh sea is called the sea of Sanji, also known as Kanjli.
 It is the sea of China; one is driven by the south wind until one reaches a freshwater bay, along which are fortified places and cities, until one reaches Khanfu.

 This passage demonstrates the Seven Seas as referenced in Medieval Arabian literature: